Semaglutide for weight loss

 How long does semaglutide take to work?

 How long it takes for semaglutide to work is different for every person, but you could see subtle results from the first dose.
 Most people notice a change in appetite and weight within a few weeks to a few months.
-It works best when you reach the maintenance dose of 2.4mg but this doesn’t mean you won’t see the effects before reaching this dose, or if you decide to stay at a lower dose.
+It works best when you reach the maintenance dose of 7.2mg on the injecitons, or 25mg on the tablets - but this doesn’t mean you won’t see the effects before reaching this dose, or if you decide to stay at a lower dose.

 How effective is semaglutide for weight loss?

-Semaglutide (Wegovy) was tested in clinical trials and was found to help people lose an average of 15% of their starting weight after 68 weeks on the 2.4mg maintenance dose.
+Semaglutide (Wegovy) was tested in clinical trials and was found to help people lose an average of 21% of their starting weight after 72 weeks on the 7.2mg maintenance dose.

 The same study also found that:

-• 83.5% of people lost 5% or more of their body weight
+- 90.7% of people lose at least 5% of their starting weight

 How to take semaglutide for weight loss?

-Semaglutide injections should be taken once per week, and it’s best to stick to the same time and day for the most effective results.
+For the most effective results, Semaglutide injections should be taken once per week, and it’s best to stick to the same time and day.
 This keeps the levels of semaglutide in your bloodstream steady and may also reduce side effects.

 Semaglutide will also be prescribed alongside a diet and exercise plan, involving healthy, balanced meal choices, reduced calorie intake and regular exercise.

-Semaglutide for weight loss can only be bought under the branded name Wegovy.
-This comes as an injectable pen, with pre-filled doses.
+Semaglutide for weight loss can be bought under the branded name Wegovy.
+It is available in the form of an injectable pen, with pre-filled doses.
 As it’s prefilled, there’s no need to draw up the medication, only attach a new needle for each dose.
+Wegovy is also available in the form of a tablet.

 Your dosage schedule may be adjusted by your doctor if you get side effects or you’re happy with your results at a lower dose.
 You shouldn’t adjust the dose yourself or stay on a lower dose without discussing this with your doctor first.
-Each pen contains 4 doses, so will last 4 weeks.
+Each pen for doses 0.25mg, 0.5mg, 1mg, 1.7mg and 2.4mg contains 4 doses, so will last 4 weeks.

 Injecting semaglutide